charlescoult/charlescoult/README.md

 Good morning Mr. Magpie, how are we today?

 ## Bio
-I make no claim to a reputation, señor, and no one has to talk for me.
+"I make no claim to a reputation, señor, and no one has to talk for me."
-- Geek extaordinare
+- Geek
     - Software
         - Java & Android
         - C and Linux
         - Javascript & NodeJS
-- Music aficionado
+- Music
     - Post-hardcore, post-punk and post-rock
     - Folk, indie-folk
     - Experimental-rock, psychedelic-rock and ambient
     - Classical, Beethoven especially
-- Outdoorsman
+- Outdoors
     - Fishing is my favorite past-time
         - Trout, ocean kayak/shore fishing
     - Love experiencing and capturing the beauty of the natural world
-- Health freak
+- Health
     - Particularly mental health but that is closely interrelated with physical health, so that too.
     - I need to run more often